wp-plugins/youtube-channel-gallery/readme.txt

 == Description ==

-`WARNING: The name of some Shortcode options has change since version 2`
+`WARNING: The name of some Shortcode options has changed since version 2`

 Show a YouTube video and a gallery of thumbnails for a YouTube user channel.